What are Interventions and why are they useful?

 Once constraints are identified, the HCM allows operators to explore strategies to resolve them through the Intervention Module.
 This module models changes to both system-wide and local conditions, enabling comparative analysis of mitigation options against the base case.
-The Intervention Module is a seperate module within the Energy Workbench platform, designed to work seamlessly with the HCM.
-Please talk to Zepben about this module if you are interested in using it.
+The Intervention Module is a separate module within the Energy Workbench platform, designed to work seamlessly with the HCM.
+Contact Zepben to enable this module.

 The Intervention Module is intended to run either on a single year or a range of contiguous years, not on multiple non-contiguous years.
 Attempting to do so will not result in an error, but will likely produce unexpected results.